Show Me What You Can Do: Capability Calibration on Reachable Workspace for Human-Robot Collaboration: Capability Calibration

 \section{Capability Calibration}

-We propose a capability calibration framework (as shown in \Cref{fig:intro}b) to align a human user's understanding of a robot's capability with the ground-truth, where the user has a chance to watch a small number of demonstrations from her robot partner before they start working together.
-We assume that the user has no prior knowledge about a robot's capability, but can estimate it based on observed robot motion.
-In this section, we introduce a novel approach for pragmatically and procedurally generating such demonstrations that can optimally reveal the true robot capacity.
+We propose a capability calibration framework (as shown in \Cref{fig:intro}b) to align a human user's understanding of a robot's capability with the ground truth, where the user can watch a small number of demonstrations of her robot partner before they work together.
+In this section, we introduce our approach to generate such demonstrations that can efficiently reveal the robot's reachability.
 We show how this calibration could be applied to collaboration in Section~\ref{sec:collaboration}.